qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/style_library.rst

 * |duplicateLayer| duplicate a (group of) symbol layer(s)
 * move up or down the symbol layer

-Selecting a symbol layer in the tree, you can also :
+When a symbol layer is selected in the tree, you can also:

 * control its visibility with the |checkbox| :guilabel:`Enable layer` option.
   Disabled symbol layers are not drawn, but are saved and can be enabled at a